dbursztynowski/k3s-taskforce/service-monitoring/README.md

 TBC

 ## Deploy UERANSIM
 Here we are deploying the RAN network emulator.
 All artifacts are configured so that the RAN emulator can smoothly connect to the core network.

-Then we will manually change the number of active (connected) UEs (user terminals) and we will monitor their number by observing a selected metric in the core network (in fact, we will monitor the _active-sessions_ metric provided by the AMF function in the 5G core).
+Later, we will use UERANSIM to manually change the number of active (connected) UEs (user terminals) and we will monitor their number by observing a selected metric in the core network (in fact, we will monitor the _active-sessions_ metric provided by the AMF function in the 5G core) - refer below to _Create/delete UE terminals_ and _Monitor active sessions_.

 TBC